rbrito/youtube-dl/README.md

 ### What is this binary file?
 Where has the code gone?

-Since June 2012 (#342) youtube-dl is packed as an executable zipfile, simply unzip it (might need renaming to `youtube-dl.zip` first on some systems) or clone the git repository, as laid out above.
+Since June 2012 (#342) `youtube-dl` is packed as an executable zip file.
+Simply unzip it (might need renaming to `youtube-dl.zip` first on some systems) or clone the git repository, as laid out above.
 If you modify the code, you can run it by executing the `__main__.py` file.
 To recompile the executable, run `make youtube-dl`.

 ### The exe throws a *Runtime error from Visual C++*